martinenzinger/ipynbs/README.md

-# ipynbs
+please ignore

-### The code in this repo is not supposed to be useful for anything.
+This repository contains code that is either linked on SO, doesn't work or just needed to be uploaded somewhere.